VictorModi/GXJZY_Electricity_Info_Logger/README.md

 Configuration:

-Edit the `config-template.py` file and provide your website login credentials and MongoDB connection details.
+Edit the `config-template.py` file and provide your website login credentials and MySQL connection details.
 After configuration, rename the file to `config.py`.

 ## License